Mark Burke (American football)

-Mark Allen Burke (born June 10, 1954) is an American former professional football defensive back in the National Football League for the Philadelphia Eagles.
-He played college football at West Virginia.
+Mark Allen Burke (born June 10, 1954) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Philadelphia Eagles.
+He played college football for the West Virginia Mountaineers.

 Burke played in one game for the 1976 Philadelphia Eagles, where he took one punt return for a total of 14 yards.